 And the above reflects just the tip of the iceberg when it comes to boosting acquisition efforts with personalization.

-Personalization’s role goes well beyond acquisition, into the hard work of driving ongoing engagement.
+Personalization can be leveraged throughout the customer lifecycle beyond acquisition and into the hard work of driving ongoing engagement.
 And while this can factor into longer-term goals like loyalty and digital wallet share (which we’ll touch on later), a more immediate impact can be made as it relates to activation, an early month on book, add-to-mobile-wallet, and attrition.

 For instance, banks can reach customers at critical moments in the customer journey by triggering emails or push notifications to encourage the incredibly important step of account activation, either shortly after acquisition or when they’ve become inactive.
 This tactic can also be used to drive push-to-wallet among cardholders, auto-pay registration, or loan application completion, with personalized recommendations and educational content layered in to incentivize action.

 Incorporating behavioral data can help to understand a visitor by who and where they are, allowing FSIs to identify disengaged or inactive customers and re-engage them with relevant promotions in previous spending categories through triggered emails or push notifications.

 A/B testing can further optimize each of the moments above and beyond, ensuring the highest levels of desired action for a given situation through the testing of different messages, layouts, and content variations either site-wide or as part of a strategic audience strategy for financial services.